Parent & Student Resources

 Dual Language Culture Camp

-Grade K-4 students currently enrolled in our Dual Language program at Jane Addams, Kimball Hill, or Winston Campus come together for one week to explore and ENJOY Spanish-speaking cultures from different regions of the world at our Dual Language Culture Camp, held June 10-13, 2024.
+Grade K-5 students currently enrolled in our Dual Language program at Jane Addams, Kimball Hill, or Winston Campus come together for one week to explore and ENJOY Spanish-speaking cultures from different regions of the world at our Dual Language Culture Camp, held July 14-17, 2025, at Jane Addams Elementary School.
 Students participate in literacy and cultural experiences while also developing the third pillar of Dual Language education, which is socio-cultural competence.
+See the Dual Language Culture Camp flyer for more information.
+Registration deadline: April 25, 2025.

 Student Online Resources